-Levi from Silver And Black Pride answered five questions about the Raiders.
+Levi from Silver And Black Pride was kind enough to answer five of my questions about the Raiders.

 1. I guess we should start with Derek Carr.
 What led to the decision to start the rookie?
 How much was it Carr playing well, and how much was based on what Matt Schaub couldn't do?
 How scaled back will the playbook be?

 It was a bit more about what Carr could do than what Schaub could not do.
 Dennis Allen was ready to take a chance that Schaub could be the starter heading into the season, but Carr has shown he is ready now.
 He was 12-years old when his brother David entered the NFL so he was well ahead of the curve coming in.
 It was my thinking that the Raiders would give Schaub until the bye week (4 games) to show his stuff before they consider a quarterback change.
 His elbow soreness combined with how well Carr played in the preseason finale against the Seahawsk, jumpstarted that decision.